-Why on earth would anyone makeup success stories and hire actors if their training method was legit?
+Why on earth would anyone hire actors and make up success stories if their methods were legit?

 They wouldn't.
 They wouldn't have to!
 If this program really got results they'd be hoards of raving fans excited to tell you about it, but there isn't.

-Because the eBook is crappy and outdated and no one ever has ever made a single penny from this so-called money-making method.
+Because this is a crappy eBook and no one ever has ever made a single penny from it.

 - They lie when they say the PDF file can make you $3,000 a day

 - They lie about the site closing when the clock hits zero